Winona State University

-- Nationally ranked: Winona State University is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for nine years in a row and has been recognized as one of America’s 100 Best College Buys for 17 consecutive years.
+- Nationally ranked: WSU is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for nine years in a row and has been recognized as one of America’s 100 Best College Buys for 17 consecutive years.

-- e-Warrior Digital Life and Learning program: Winona State is the first public university in the Midwest to offer a tablet and a laptop to all students.
+- e-Warrior Digital Life and Learning program: WSU is the first public university in the Midwest to offer a tablet and a laptop to all students.
 Students are provided an iPad mini or Android-based tablet along with a Mac or PC laptop, and enjoy wireless access from anywhere on campus.